 What do you turn to for strength when times are hard?
 We know the church answer is God, but let’s take off the mask and be real with each other.
-I turn to food for comfort, books for wisdom and myself for strength far more often that I look to God.
-The Bible calls that Idolatry.
-Today you (and I) will see that to Be Still in hard times it is critical to Know that God is Your Strength.
+When life is hard, I turn to food for comfort, books for wisdom, and myself for strength far more often than I look to God.
+The Bible calls that idolatry.
+Today you (and I) will see that to be still in hard times it is critical to know that God is your strength.

-The Book of Isaiah is filled with prophecy.
-God is warning Israel and pleading with Israel to turn back to Him before it is too late.
-They do not and consequences follow because God is love but God is Just.
+The book of Isaiah is filled with a lot of prophecies that blow my mind.
+God warned and pleaded with Israel to turn back to Him before it is too late.
+They do not and consequences follow because while God is love, He is also just.

-Things to know about the Context before we begin:
+Things to know about the context of Isaiah 41:10-13 before we begin:

-- We serve a Jealous God.
-He says Worship only Me and He really means that.
+- We serve a jealous God.
+He says worship only Him, and He really means that.

 - Israel worshiped literal idols and expected them to give strength, provision, and comfort